bitzlato/valera/README.md

 # TODO

-* [ ] Не делать и не отменять заявки если они в пределах допустимого
+* [ ] Auto setup drainers for account
-* [ ] Automaticalyy cancel all orders if there are no fresh data from more then N msecs
+* [ ] Automaticaly cancel all orders if there are no fresh data from more then N msecs
 * [ ] Check maker/collector oneness (store pid and host name of runners)
 * [ ] Reconnect websockets